Addressing the Climate Challenge

 We have committed to setting and achieving Science Based Targets for reducing greenhouse gas emissions, along with broader efforts to improve efficiency and reduce environmental impact across our company.
 We back this up with robust data collection.

-We are committed to the SBTi for greenhouse gas emissions in line with limiting global temperature rise to 1.5°C. In Fiscal 2024, we continued engaging with the SBTi and formally submitted our targets for approval, which is anticipated in Fiscal 2025.
+We are committed to the SBTi for greenhouse gas emissions in line with limiting global temperature rise to 1.5°C. In Fiscal 2025, validated ADS' science-based targets for GHG emissions.

 Approximately 99% of our energy is consumed in the manufacturing processes.
 ADS continues to evaluate opportunities to reduce our energy consumption through adopting more efficient technologies throughout our manufacturing footprint and reducing scrap and improving equipment effectiveness.